 Where to watch whales

-Experience the unique sight of seeing these massive giants of the sea up close.
+Experience the unique sight of these massive giants of the sea up close.
 Whale watching cruises operate from late September through to late November.
-As well as charter vessels which take passengers to watch the whales at sea there are some great places to do shore based whale watching.
-To the south of Eden, Greencape and South Head in the southern section of the Ben Boyd National Park are excellent vantage points to spot whales.
+Charter vessels take passengers to watch the whales at sea.
+There are also some great places to do shore based whale watching.
+To the south of Eden, Greencape and South Head, in the southern section of the Ben Boyd National Park, are excellent vantage points for whale spotting.
 Within Twofold Bay there are viewing platforms at the Rotary Park Lookout and at the eastern end of Bass Street.